benhimane/hello-world/README.md

 This is some description of the hello-world project.

 Added some text to close some issues.
 Some more.
+Even more.